Leaders and veterans recall sacrifice of D-Day on Normandy's beaches

 “We must not repeat history, and remind ourselves what was built on the basis of the war.”

-Under blue skies, the piper played Highland Laddie on a giant concrete slab that formed part of the Mulberry harbour in the waters off Arromanches, constructed to enable the resupplying of allied troops as the pushed the Germans back.
+Under blue skies, the piper played Highland Laddie on a giant concrete slab that formed part of the Mulberry harbour in the waters off Arromanches, constructed to enable the resupplying of allied troops as they pushed the Germans back.

 Restored wartime jeeps and amphibious vehicles lined the beach as British and American flags fluttered in the breeze.